 The Trust is honoured to have as its Patron His Royal Highness The Prince of Wales KG KT GCB OM.

-The Trust may appoint Vice Patrons from time to time.
-At present Mr John Thompson MBE BEM, who has been associated with the Trust since October 1985 and was Vice President and Honorary Treasurer from 1994 to 2009, is a Vice Patron.
+The Trust may appoint Vice Patrons from time to time and currently there are two.
+Mr John Thompson MBE BEM, who has been associated with the Trust since October 1985 and was Vice President and Honorary Treasurer from 1994 to 2009, is a Vice Patron.
+Mr Ken Lambert BEM, who was chairman of the Grant Committee from 2010 to 2017 and a trustee from 2010 to 2018 is also a Vice Patron.

 The governing body of the RNBT is known as the Central Committee, and its members are the trustees of the charity.
 The Chairman of the Trust chairs the Central Committee, and its members are the Vice President (also the Honorary Treasurer), the Admiralty Governor, the Senior Serving Officer Trustee, the Specialist Trustees and the Ordinary Member Trustees.
-The Central Committee meets three times per annum, supported by two standing sub-committees, the Finance & General Purposes Committee, and the Care of Older People Committee, which report to the Central Committee.
+The Central Committee meets three times per annum, supported by three standing sub-committees, the Finance and Risk Committee, the Care and Safeguarding Committee and the Benevolence Committee, which report to the Central Committee.

 The President is a retired senior officer appointed by the Central Committee; Vice Admiral Sir Charles Montgomery KBE ADC took up post in October 2013.